gkide/xmake/docs/help.md

     use the first one founded, if both not, then just use `${CMAKE_SOURCE_DIR}`.
     For now, `PKG_SOURCE` is only used by doxygen.

-- `PKG_SOURCE_EXCLUDES`
-  * For now, this is only used by cpack to package source tarballs.
+- `PKG_SOURCE_EXCLUDES`, only used by cpack to package source tarballs.

     By default, the following will ignored from the source tarballs:
     - Version control files
       * `.svn/`